 The Wahoo Tickr is a chest strap HR monitor that will track your heart rate as accurately as possible outside a lab EKG.
 The Wahoo’s best feature is that it transmits on both Bluetooth 4.0 and ANT+ bands, meaning that you can connect it to most smartphones and any training device that supports ANT+, for example, cycle computers, older fitness trackers, etc.

 The most affordable model stops here, but more expensive versions include accelerometers to track running cadence and other technique-improving data and even more storage, so you can go without a smartphone to record your training sessions.
 If you’ve already got a favorite training app you want to keep, or regularly use another ANT + device, this is the best heart rate monitor choice.

-The Microsoft Band’s optical heart sensor is one a combinations of ten sensors packed into this one little band.
+The Microsoft Band’s optical heart sensor is a combination of ten sensors packed into this one little band.
 This band isn’t very accurate, so attempting serious heart rate zone training with the Band isn’t really advisable, but alongside the nine other sensors, it gives you a lot of information about your health and fitness.

 The device can track your heart rate over the course of the day, and uses this to calculate overall fitness, and log in total calories burned.
-Microsoft has put a lot of time into the Health aspect of this Band and is rolling out periodic software updates to improve te accuracy and functionality of the monitor.
+Microsoft has put a lot of time into the Health aspect of this Band and is rolling out periodic software updates to improve the accuracy and functionality of the monitor.